Adriano Zancopè

 Adriano Zancopè (born 19 November 1971) is an Italian football manager and former footballer.
 He spent most of his career in Serie C2 (179 matches) and Serie C1 (94 matches).
 He also briefly played in Serie A (46 matches) and Serie B (60 matches).
 He spent 6 seasons at Cittadella, and also played as a backup goalkeeper for by-then Serie A teams Modena, Siena and Treviso.

 Club career

 Early career

 Zancopè started his professional career at hometown club Padova.
 He played 8 matches at Serie B with first team in 1989–90 season, while also played at Primavera Team.
-From 1990–94 seasons, he left for Serie C1 and Serie C2 clubs, where he became the regular at Vigor Lamezia and Giorgione.
+From 1990 to 1994 seasons, he left for Serie C1 and Serie C2 clubs, where he became the regular at Vigor Lamezia and Giorgione.

 Cittadella

 In 1994, he was signed by Cittadella permanently.
 He was the regular starter and won 1997–98 Serie C2 runner-up and promoted to Serie C1.
 He continued to play as the first choice, ahead Luca Capecchi.
 In 1999–2000 season, he was signed by Viterbese.
 He played the remain half season as starter, helped the club enter the promotion playoffs but lost in semi-finals (while his former clubs won the playoffs in another group).